-As you will know, Nepal got hit by a major earthquake only two weeks ago.
+As you will know, Nepal got hit by a major earthquake in April 2015.
 In this tragic event, thousands of people lost their lives, and hundreds of thousands of Nepalis got affected.

 Many homes collapsed during the quake, trapping people who were caught in the disaster that happened in only a few moments.
 Villages near the epicenter were hit hard, but places in the Kathmandu Valley as well.
 In fact, the earthquake could be felt in neighboring countries like India, Bangladesh, and China, and claimed lives there too.